 That Boehner would eventually find common ground with Pete Peterson-funded wonks like Rivlin (who appeared in Peterson’s IOUSA) is no surprise.
 It should concern everyone who cares about the preservation of Social Security, however, that Boehner is making noise about his support for the same ideas the debt commission is considering.
 It means that when the commission finally issues its report on December 1, the Republican support necessary for passage could be there.

-House Democratic whip James Clyburn met with the commission recently.
-He said that he worked closely with Nancy Pelosi to choose members from the House.
-Unsurprisingly, he too expressed support for both raising the retirement age and means testing, recycling George Bush’s debunked claim about “17 workers for every retiree.”
+House Democratic whip James Clyburn met with the commission recently, and said recently that he worked closely with Nancy Pelosi to choose the House members.
+Unsurprisingly, he expressed support for both raising the retirement age and means testing, recycling George Bush’s debunked claim about “17 workers for every retiree.”
 Nancy Pelosi, Harry Reid and Joe Biden have all promised that the commission’s recommendations will be put to a vote.

 There are 178 Republicans in the House, and 218 votes are needed for passage.
 Between the 18 Democrats who are retiring and the 53 members of the Blue Dog Caucus, they should have little trouble putting together the necessary votes without ever having to tap Democrats who would catch hell from within their districts if they vote for it.
 Even non-Blue Dogs like New Dem Jim Himes are echoing Petersen’s rhetoric about Social Securitiy’s “massive unfunded liabilities.”
 And the commission is packed with Senate firepower to garner sufficient support on the Democratic side of the aisle, from Conrad (Budget Chair) to Baucus (Finance Chair) to Durbin (Majority Whip).